July 21-26, 2023

 Colleges

-ICCFA University currently has eight colleges for attendees to enroll in.
+ICCFA University currently has nine colleges for attendees to enroll in.
 Each is overseen by their respective Dean, an expert in the area of deathcare that the college focuses on.
 In many of the colleges, our Deans are joined by outside professors who provide individual expertise in the college.

 The current colleges are: